April in the Garden

 - Are your perennials too crowded?
 Now is a good time to divide them.
 If you have gaps in the garden, look for new perennials, shrubs and trees.
 And leave some room for annual flowers that will delight with gorgeous color through the summer (right up to frost)!

-- When the dandelions bloom and temperatures reach into the 50s with some regularity, cut back the stems and seed heads of last season’s growth all the way to the ground, being careful not to slice through sprouting growth.
+- When dandelions begin to bloom and temperatures regularly reach into the 50s, cut back the stems and seed heads of last season’s growth all the way to the ground, being careful not to damage new growth.

 - When the forsythia bloom, it’s time to remove mulch from perennials and prune roses.
 Roses will benefit from the application of a slow-release fertilizer, starting now.